Cape Town Restaurants

 African Cuisine: Try Gold Restaurant, or Africa Cafe.

-Steakhouses: Carne, and Belthazar
+Steakhouses: Carne, and the Butcher Shop

 And if you are staying for more than a couple of nights in Cape Town, try to squeeze in either Aubergine, La Mouette, or my personal favourite Cheynes.